 DFC representatives visited this orphanage and recognized that the children’s living conditions were very poor because the center never received support from the government.
 According to the orphanage’s administrator, the center survival depended on support from family and friends.
 DFC investigated and confirmed that the orphanage truly needed help; its Board of Directors has discussed and arrived the decision to sponsor the center.

-DFC-VN has organized serveral visit trips to HMD.
+DFC-VN recently organized serveral visit trips to HMD.
 Because the orphanage's facilities are quite small, the numbers of volunteer participants were limited to minimum.
 In these visit, DFC donated food and transfered funds to support the completion of the orphanage's new facilities in Tan Binh district.
 DFC volunteers also spent the day serving meals and hosted a number of activities for the orphans.
 For many, especially for volunteers who joined DFC activities for the first time, it was a memorable event.
 A few have shared their experience as follows:

 VO THI BE TRAM, Saigon, Vietnam (Translated by Thuy Tien, USA)